Sariohara/Windows-Setup-Guide/README.md

    - Click on `Clean and do NOT Restart`
    - When it has finished cleaning up, again open `MSCONFIG` (steps above) and uncheck `Safe Boot`.
 Click on Apply and restart your PC

-   - When back on desktop, open the downloaded GPU driver, and go through the installation, unchecking anything you might not neend.
+3. When back on desktop, open the GPU driver downloaded, and go through the installation, unchecking anything you might not neend.
    - When finished installing, open DDU (no need for Safe Mode), click on `Options` and turn off `Prevent downloads of drivers from "Windows Update" when "Windows" search for a driver for a device`.

-3. Set up the `Nvidia Control panel` with the recommended settings
+4. Set up the `Nvidia Control panel` or `AMD Radeon Control Panel` with the recommended settings.
+Given Below are the recommended NVIDIA Settings

    - Go to `3D Settings` > `Adjust Image Settings with Preview` and Select `Use Advanced 3D Image Settings`
    - Go to `Display` > `Adjust Desktop Size and Position`